Edinburgh College (Lilydale, Victoria)

-Edinburgh College is an independent co-educational early leaning, primary and secondary day school, located in the outer-eastern Melbourne suburb of Lilydale, Victoria, Australia.
+Edinburgh College is a private co-educational early learning, primary and secondary day school, located in the outer-eastern Melbourne suburb of Lilydale, Victoria, Australia.
 The school is operated by the Seventh-day Adventist Church and was formerly two separate schools: Lilydale Adventist Academy and Edinburgh Adventist Primary School.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 History

 W. J. Gilson, the foundation principal of Lilydale Adventist Academy, first suggested the need for a Seventh-day Adventist boarding school on the eastern seaboard of Australia in the early 1940s.
 However, it was not until the late 1950s that the project gained momentum.
 A suitable 48 acre property was located in the Lilydale area.
 Originally the property was part of the Mitchell estate and was built by the sister of Dame Nellie Melba.
 Located on the property was the caretaker's cottage set on green lawns.
 This cottage remains a feature of the school campus.

 Building of Lilydale Adventist Academy's facilities commenced in 1963.
 The builders, a Mr Crabb and his team, worked to complete the school facilities in time for the commencement of the school year on 10 February 1964.
-In operation at the commencement of the 1964 school year were school administration and classroom facilities, and a boy's dormitory.
+In operation at the commencement of the 1964 school year were school administration and classroom facilities, and a boys' dormitory.
 At the same time, four staff homes were constructed on the property by a Mr Stoneman and a Mr Epps.
 The girl's dormitory was added and in operation at the commencement of the 1966 school year.
 Subsequent building projects have included: cafeteria, student chapel, art and technology facility, science facility, assembly hall and gymnasium.

 Recent developments have been the construction of Edinburgh Adventist Primary School and the Edinburgh Early Learning Centre providing continuity of education for two-year-olds through to Year 12.
 Refurbishment of the science labs and, more recently, the art and technology facility and a new Library Resource Centre enhance educational opportunities.
 The old girls' dormitory is now a large language centre and the old boys' dormitory is set up as music room, home economics and textiles and middle school.
 There is a library which was added two years before the Language Centre was completed and it has a large range of books for all years from ELC to VCE.
 Lilydale Adventist Academy is now a day school – the boarding program has been phased out over the last few years.
 Planning is underway for Lilydale Adventist Academy to further develop its facilities to meet the learning needs of students in the 21st century.